Technology — Fashion Sizing Technology

 Consumer App + B2B API

 MySizeID (part of the MySize group) offers a mobile app that measures the user's body using smartphone sensors and camera.
 Shoppers receive a personal size profile synced across supported retailers.
 The B2B API allows fashion retailers to embed size recommendations directly in their checkout flow, pulling from the user's existing MySizeID profile without requiring re-measurement.
 Available on iOS and Android.
+The Shopify app integration was removed from the Shopify App Store in March 2026; B2B integrations now run via direct API.

 iOS